Praj86/Simon_Game/README.md

 3. Follow the sequence of colors and replicate it by pressing the corresponding keys (`w`, `d`, `s`, `a`) or clicking on the colored buttons.
 4. Try to remember and reproduce the increasing sequence of colors.
 5. The game ends if you press the wrong button, and you can restart by pressing the 'Alt' key.

+**Starting the Game**:
+   - Press the `Control` key or click the start button to start the game.
+   - Follow the generated sequence by clicking the buttons or pressing the corresponding keys.
+**Toggling Difficulty**:
+   - Click the difficulty toggle button to switch between "Easy" and "Hard" modes.
+   - In "Hard" mode, the difficulty increases more rapidly.

 ## Installation and Setup